 The Complex Care Selective is a rotation that combines time on the Pediatric Palliative Care Service and time on a unique program at the University of Michigan called Partner’s for Children.
 The Partner’s for Children program provides multi-disciplinary care to children with multiple medical problems who receive care from three or more specialists.
 Fellows will spend two weeks as a provider on the team that encompasses nurse practitioners, social workers, and specialists.
 The Partners for Children team provides home-based care, symptom management, and advance care planning for their patients.
 Fellow will be assigned to specific patients with the goal of longitudinal care for designated medically complex patients.

-For their Elective rotations, fellows will be able to choose from a number of electives that include but are not limited to Child Abuse Pediatrics, Infectious Disease, Sedation, Cardiology, Adolescent Medicine, and Neonatology.
+For their Elective rotations, fellows will be able to choose from several electives that include but are not limited to Child Abuse Pediatrics, Infectious Disease, Sedation, Cardiology, Adolescent Medicine, Pulmonology, Nephrology, Dermatology, Radiology, Neurology, Psychiatry, Neonatology, Clinical Informatics, Medical Education, and Quality Improvement/Patient Safety.
 Fellows will also be given the opportunity to develop other electives based on their individual learning goals.